Mazid2003/Bounce-Rush-using-javascript/README.md

 git clone https://github.com/Mazid2003/Bounce-Rush-using-javascript.git

-Open the index.html file in a browser.
+Open the index.html file in a browser with the help live server.

 Start jumping and dodging obstacles!